orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 ![H8 Pinout](/galleries/gallery-1-common-images/125-rcxh8pins.gif)

 The Hitachi H8 (now Renasys) is the microcontroller serving as the main processor on board the RCX.
-NQC is one way of compiling code for it.
+NQC is one way of compiling code for the H8.

 Specifications: